liumengyuan1997/movie_recommendation/README.md

 ### How to Use the Application
 Clone the repository to your local machine.
 Install the required libraries using pip: Flask, os, urllib, and json.
-Run the Flask application in your terminal using the command: python app.py.
+Run the Flask application in your terminal using the command: python3 run.py.
 Open your browser and navigate to http://localhost:5000/ to access the main page.
 Enter a movie title in the search bar and click the 'Search' button.
 The application will display a list of movies based on the user's search query.
 Select a movie to view more details or receive recommendations.